chicagozer/mauirx7ecu/DIAGNOSTICS.md

+## Summary

 Here are the diagnostic codes and the memory locations.

-Each diagnostic code is a bit in 0x101, 0x103, 0x105, 0x107, 0x109, 0x10b, 0x10d 0x10f
+Each diagnostic code is a bit in

+0x101, 0x103, 0x105, 0x107, 0x109, 0x10b, 0x10d 0x10f

 the subsequent byte is the complement of the previous byte.

+## Baseline

-Baseline on my car with no codes.
+My car with no codes.
+(N3A1-MP*)

-N3A1-MP*

 Address 0100: 5A 00 FF 00 FF 00 FF 00 FF 00 FF 00 FF 00 FF 00
 Address 0110: FF 80 00 80 00 80 00 80 00 7F FF 7F FF 7F FF 7F

+## Test Bench ECU

 On the test bench here are the codes thrown.